-5.20 Compliance testing shall always be carried out in accordance with the conditions of consent identified by the water undertaker.
-These will include but are not limited to specified test intervals as well as following installation, repair and relocation.

-- 5.21 The test due date and compliance testing intervals shall be determined by the water undertaker and cannot be changed without their consent.
-In the case of existing RPZ valves on-site compliance testing can be carried out no earlier than 30 days prior to, and no later than, the test due date. - 5.22 The compliance testing of a RPZ valve and associated fittings shall only be carried out by a person competent to test RPZ valves (see clause 5.3). - 5.23 All test kit equipment used shall be suitably calibrated.
+- 5.20 Compliance testing shall always be carried out in accordance with the conditions of consent identified by the water undertaker.
+These will include but are not limited to specified test intervals as well as testing following installation, repair and relocation (also see clause 5.10). - 5.21 The test due date and compliance testing intervals shall be determined by the water undertaker and cannot be changed without their consent.
+On site compliance testing of all existing RPZ valves shall be carried out no later than the test due date.
+In the case of RPZ valves to be tested at 12 month intervals on-site compliance testing can be carried out no earlier than 30 days prior to the test due date.
+Early testing of other RPZ valves may be undertaken with the agreement of the water undertaker. - 5.22 The compliance testing of a RPZ valve and associated fittings shall only be carried out by a person competent to test RPZ valves (see clause 5.3). - 5.23 All test kit equipment used shall be suitably calibrated and appropriate for the installation being tested (e.g. suitable for hot water testing).
+RPZ test kits shall be calibrated by a pressure calibration service accredited by UKAS.
+Kits should be calibrated at least annually or, where specified by the kit manufacturer more frequently.